Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Limits of end invariants and ends of models

-To complete the proof, it remains to show that $\nu^+$ has no minimal component that is not a compact leaf and is disjoint from the minimal supporting surfaces of the ending laminations of upper algebraic simply degenerate ends.
-We also recall that no minimal component of $\nu^+$ intersects an upper parabolic locus regarded as lying on $S$, as has been shown above.
-Let $\Sigma_1, \dots , \Sigma_{j_0}$ be the minimal supporting surfaces of the ending laminations of upper algebraic simply degenerate ends.
-(We take these so that their boundaries are totally geodesic with respect to the fixed hyperbolic metric on $S$.)
-Let $F$ be a component of the complement of the union of $\cup_{j=1}^{j_0} \Sigma_j$ and all upper parabolic loci, which we take to be geodesics.
+Thus we have shown that both the upper algebraic ending laminations and the upper algebraic parabolic curves are contained in $\nu^+$.
+To complete the proof, it remains to show that every minimal component of $\nu^+$ that is not a simple closed curve is an upper algebraic ending lamination.
+For that we have only to show that $\nu^+$ has no minimal component that is not a compact leaf and is disjoint from the minimal supporting surfaces of the upper algebraic ending laminations up to isotopy.
+We recall that no minimal component of $\nu^+$ intersects an upper parabolic locus regarded as lying on $S$ by the results of the cases (a)-(c) above.
+Let $\Sigma_1, \dots , \Sigma_{j_0}$ be the minimal supporting surfaces of the upper algebraic ending laminations.
+Let $F$ be a component of the complement of the union of $\cup_{j=1}^{j_0} \Sigma_j$ and all upper parabolic loci.
 What we have to show is that every minimal component $d$ of $\nu^+$ contained in $F$ is a simple closed curve.